Quick answer

 Quick read

-Short answer: yes, for what they are, which is an off-the-floor recovery shoe, not a dance shoe and not a medical device.
+Yes, for a dancer they earn their keep, but only as an off-the-floor recovery shoe, not a dance shoe and not a medical device.
 The OOFOS OOahh runs about $59.95 and holds that price almost everywhere because OOFOS enforces minimum advertised pricing, so there is no coupon to chase and a clearance color is the only honest way under $60.
-It carries the APMA Seal of Acceptance, and its OOfoam absorbs about 37% more impact than ordinary footwear foam, which is exactly what a dancer who pounds a hard floor all day wants the second class ends.
+It carries the APMA Seal of Acceptance, and its OOfoam absorbs about 37% more impact than ordinary footwear foam.
+That rebound matters more for a dancer than for most people.
+She works the whole class barefoot or in a paper-thin sole, rising through the arch and landing jumps on a hard floor with nothing cushioning the foot, so her foot ends the day more beaten up than a foot that spent it in padded sneakers.
 Wear them to and from the studio and between numbers, never during class, and never as a fix for actual pain.
 If a high arch is your real problem, a dance-brand slide may fit better, and our recovery footwear review lays out the head-to-head.

 What to do

-3. If your dancer trains heavy and ends every week trashed, look at the OOahh PLUS, the same slide with a bit more foam under the foot.
+5. If your dancer trains heavy and ends every week trashed, look at the OOahh PLUS at $69.95, the same slide with about 6mm more OOfoam under the foot.
+That is roughly a $10 upcharge over the standard OOahh, and it holds that price everywhere too, since OOFOS keeps the PLUS on minimum advertised pricing as well, so there is no coupon to chase.
 For a once-a-week recreational kid, the standard OOahh is plenty.

 Common mistakes